Monster Raffle now open - buy a ticket for a chance to win a new car!

-Scouting is a worldwide movement that has shaped the development of youth and adults for 100 years.
-Scouts are in every part of our community, and Scouts is the biggest and most successful youth organisation in Australia.
+Scouting is a worldwide movement that has shaped the development of youth and adults since 1908 (in Australia).
+1st Ferntree Gully Scout Group is itself 100 years old in 2025 and has long been a part of the local community in Ferntree Gully.
+Scouts is the biggest and most successful youth organisation in Australia.
 More than 20,000 boys, girls, and adults in Victoria from wide cultural or religious background including those with an intellectual or physical disability enjoy an unlimited range of activities.

 The aim of Scouting is to encourage the physical, intellectual, emotional, social, and spiritual development of young people so they may play a constructive role in society as responsible citizens and as members of their local and international communities.
 This aim is achieved through a strong and active program that inspires young people to do their best and to always be prepared.